| Metric | Current Period | Prior Year Comparable | YoY |

 ※ Source: Company compilation

-This report was auto-generated by AI analyzing XBRL financial statement data and is a financial analysis document.
-It does not constitute a recommendation to buy or sell any specific securities.
-Industry benchmarks are reference information compiled by the Company from public financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed before making investment decisions.
+This report is an earnings analysis automatically generated by AI analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are compiled by the Company from public financial statements as reference information.
+Investment decisions are your own responsibility; consult a professional advisor as necessary.